ablasaad92-beep/QLSA-MOEAD/README.md

 ## Dataset
 For demonstration, one representative workflow case is included in the repository.
-The full dataset used in the experiments can be provided upon request.
+The full dataset for all cases used in the experiments can be provided upon request.

 ## Usage
 - Compile the project using NetBeans or any Java IDE.